-- (b) Death of a Minor - In any case in which a minor dies while detained in a jail, lockup, or court holding facility: - (1) The administrator of the facility shall provide to the Corrections Standards Authority a copy of the report submitted to the Attorney General under Government Code Section 12525.
-A copy of the report shall be submitted to the Board within 10 calendar days after the death. - (2) Upon receipt of a report of death of a minor from the administrator, the Board may within 30 calendar days inspect and evaluate the jail, lockup, or court holding facility pursuant to the provisions of this subchapter.
+(b) Death of a Minor

+In any case in which a minor dies while detained in a jail, lockup, or court holding facility:

+- (1) The administrator of the facility shall provide to the Board a copy of the report submitted to the Attorney General under Government Code Section 12525.
+A copy of the report shall be submitted within 10 calendar days after the death. - (2) Upon receipt of a report of death of a minor from the administrator, the Board may within 30 calendar days inspect and evaluate the jail, lockup, or court holding facility pursuant to the provisions of this subchapter.
 Any inquiry made by the Board shall be limited to the standards and requirements set forth in these regulations.

-NOTE: Authority cited: Section 6030, Penal Code.
+Note: Authority cited: Sections 6024 and 6030, Penal Code.
 Reference: Section 6030, Penal Code.

-1047.
+§ 1047.
 Serious Illness or Injury of a Minor in an Adult Detention Facility.